TomOverland/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 2: January 8th, 2021

+**Today's Progress**: Learned about container components and presentational components in React.

+**Thoughts:** I missed the seventh, as life goes, but spent today coding on Codecademy's Advanced React lessons.
+They are still teaching class based components, which I am fairly confident in by now.
+I would like to challenge myself by using functional based components and Redux to create my own hooks.

 ### Day 1: January 6th, 2021

 **Today's Progress**: Updated Resume, started new lesson on Codecademy on Advanced React.